jcjohnson/cnn-benchmarks/README.md

 # cnn-benchmarks

-Benchmarks for different popular convolutional neural network models on CPU and different GPUs, with and without cuDNN.
+Benchmarks for popular convolutional neural network models on CPU and different GPUs, with and without cuDNN.

 Some general conclusions from this benchmarking: